 The conversion factor used for the ambulance fee schedule is a dollar amount that converts the RVU of a given ambulance case into a payment.
-For 2020, the CF for all ground ambulance transports was \$231.98; for air transport, the fixed-wing (FW) CF is \$3,147.91 and the rotary-wing (RW) CF is \$3,659.92.
+For 2021, the CF for all ground ambulance transports is \$232.44; for air transport, the fixed-wing CF is \$3,154.21 and the rotary-wing CF is \$3,667.24.

 The non-facility practice expense component of the geographic practice cost index (GPCI) is the geographic adjustment factor that is used to address regional differences in the cost of furnishing ambulance services within the national ambulance fee schedule.
 The ZIP code in which the Medicare beneficiary was picked up by the ambulance, referred to as the point-of-pickup ZIP code, establishes which GPCI is applied to generate the base payment.
 The GPCI applies to 70 percent of the base payment for ground ambulance transports and to 50 percent of the base payment for air ambulance transports.

 Mileage payment The payment for the mileage component of the ambulance fee schedule reflects the costs attributable to the use of the ambulance vehicle (e.g., fuel, maintenance, and depreciation) and is the product of two parts: raw mileage multiplied by a mileage rate determined by CMS.
 The term 'mileage' refers to the miles an ambulance travels with the beneficiary from the point-of-pickup to the location of the nearest appropriate facility.
-This amount is reported by the provider or supplier of the ambulance and used to calculate the payment amount for the claim.
-The mileage rate is a standardized amount established by CMS and differs for ground and for the two modes of air ambulance transport.
-In calendar year 2020 the ground ambulance mileage rate was \$7.47 per statute mile, the FW mileage rate was \$8.93, and the RW mileage rate was \$23.83.
+The mileage rate is a standardized amount established by CMS and differs for ground and the two modes of air ambulance transport.
+In calendar year 2021 the ground ambulance mileage rate was \$7.48 per statute mile, the fixed wing air mileage rate was \$8.95, and the rotary wing air mileage rate was \$23.88.